firastounsi-ui/firastounsi-ui/README.md

 ## About me

-- Interested in backend development and software engineering
+• Computer Science student interested in backend development and AI-powered applications
-- Experience with Java, Spring Boot and relational databases
+• Experience with Java, Spring Boot, FastAPI, and REST APIs
+• Built and deployed AI-powered web applications
-- Currently looking for a Werkstudent position in software development
+• Currently looking for a Werkstudent position in software development

 ## Tech Stack